 How does the student team engage with the organization?

-TEM Lab consulting projects last five to six weeks.
+TEM Lab consulting projects take place over five weeks of full-time work in the field.
+Two additional weeks are spent in orientation (pre) and debrief (post) on the Thunderbird campus.
 The team will travel to the client’s location and work with them on site.
 Generally the team will require significant access to the client’s office, personnel, internal information, and perhaps customers or other elements of the local business environment.
 The client is responsible for “plugging-in” the team.